Committee on Public Relations and Communications

 Who We Are

-CPRC is an ACS committee with 28 members and associate members from academia, government and industry as well as liaisons who are dedicated to facilitating our work across ACS units.
+CPRC is an ACS committee with 29 members and associate members from academia, government, and industry, as well as liaisons who are dedicated to facilitating work across ACS units.
 We share a commitment to promoting and supporting effective science communication and to increasing public appreciation for the life-improving impact of chemistry.

 If you would like to be considered as a CPRC member, please contact us.